 Top 2 Core Beliefs Worksheets

-A good starting point for exploring our clients’ core beliefs is the Oxford Clinical Psychology worksheet.
+A good starting point for exploring your clients’ core beliefs is this Core Beliefs CBT Formulation.
 It follows standard CBT methods and steps, asking us to analyze a situation, a thought, and a resulting feeling, and then to identify the underlying themes behind our recurring thoughts and feelings.

 If we can detect patterns in our recurring negative thoughts, they may lead us to the core beliefs that are producing them.
 As a third step, we are invited to outline core strategies for dealing with these beliefs.
 The final part of this process involves some existential detective work to determine which significant childhood events may have shaped our core beliefs.